svante2001/Unikernel-with-region-inference/README.md

 ```

 ### XEN
-In order to compile an application to Xen the target must be specified: <br />
+In order to compile an application to Xen the target must be specified:
 ```sh
 $ make t=xen <application name>-app
 ```